SolhavenGames/Elementals-of-Tulia/README.md

 # ELEMENTALS!
 # The Timeline will be stored here!
+(Currently Outdated)
 # Timeline of the story begins in the Satan's Era of Tulia, i.e. the March on Tramalen.
 Timeline years will follow which planet the story mainly focuses on at the moment.
 ## T-Year 900
 - March on Tramalen establishes Firen Knightsdale / Irision